 What Should I Avoid Feeding A Chameleon?

-When you are attempting to introduce vegetables, greens, or fruits into your chameleon’s diet, there are a few you should avoid for the health of your pet.
+When attempting to introduce vegetables, greens, or fruits into your chameleon’s diet, there are a few you should avoid for your pet’s health.

 Avoid feeding your chameleon the following:

 Some of the items are not good for your pet because of their high-fat content (avocados) or are too acidic (tomatoes).

 In addition to being too acidic, tomatoes are from the nightshade family, so avoid feeding your chameleon both the leaves from the plant and the fruit.

 As discussed above, it isn’t uncommon for chameleons to want nothing to do with veggies, greens, or fruits at any time in their life.

 Even veiled chameleons might not always want to eat their vegetables.

 So how can you get all those good nutrients into their system?

 Indirectly feed your chameleon those vegetables by gut loading the insects your pet will eat.